trueskawka/getting_and_cleaning_data_course_project/CodeBook.md

 4. Change necessary column names in created datasets, in order to use rbind later.

-5. Extract the measurements on the mean and standard deviation using grep for both test and training data sets.
+5. Extract the measurements on the mean and standard deviation using grep for both test and training data sets - datasets created ttXX2, ttXX3, trXX2, trXX3.

 6. Create two datasets with all test (tt) and training (tr) data by cbind.
 Rbind the datasets, creating complete_set dataset.